thomastay/personal-blog/content/how-i-made-wordle-helper.md

 Regarding using Go for build tooling, I enjoyed it!
 Would do it again.
 It's defintely more verbose than Python, but the speedup is worth it, and the Go standard library is just as good, if not better, than Python's.

+### F3.
+Is it worth increasing build time to lower bundle size?
+I have [an open PR out](https://github.com/thomastay/wordle-helper/pull/3) for myself to consider adopting [terser](https://terser.org/).
+Terser is an industry standard tool for minifying Javascript files, and it's used by basically every big company except Google.
+Google has its own optimizer called the Closure compiler, which can compress JS better but at the cost of [only accepting a subset of Javascript](https://developers.google.com/closure/compiler/docs/api-tutorial3#dangers).

+Using terser would decrease the bundle size by 140 bytes gzipped, which is quite significant at a 1.5% decrease in bundle size.

+However, terser is only moderately fast, and it would add ~500ms to the incremental build times.

+Should I add terser to this project as a default build step?